 CUBIC is an extension to the current TCP standards.
 The protocol differs from the current TCP standards only in the congestion window adjustment function in the sender side.
-In particular, it uses a cubic function instead of a linear window increase of the current TCP standards to improve scalability and stability under fast and long distance networks.
-BIC-TCP, a predecessor of CUBIC, has been a default TCP adopted by Linux since year 2005 and has already been deployed globally and in use for several years by the Internet community at large.
-CUBIC is using a similar window growth function as BIC-TCP and is designed to be less aggressive and fairer to TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability and RTT fairness.
-Through extensive testing in various Internet scenarios, we believe that CUBIC is safe for deployment and testing in the global Internet.
-The intent of this document is to provide the protocol specification of CUBIC for a third party implementation and solicit the community feedback through experimentation on the performance of CUBIC.
+In particular, it uses a cubic function instead of a linear window increase function of the current TCP standards to improve scalability and stability under fast and long distance networks.
+CUBIC and its predecessor algorithm have been adopted as default by Linux and have been used for many years.
+This document provides a specification of CUBIC to enable third party implementation and to solicit the community feedback through experimentation on the performance of CUBIC.